 How do I book & pay for my classes?

-We recommend downloading the glofox app to your apple/android device- it is really easy to use & means to can manage everything on your mobile.
+We recommend downloading the glofox app to your phone- it’s really easy to use & gives you access to everything from your membership details to workshops.

 What if I can't make it to my class?

 If you are unable to attend a class you have booked please let us know by cancelling on the app or clicking the link in your confirmation email.
 Late cancellations are those within 8hrs of class & non-attendance are non-refundable.